University of West Georgia: History

-James E. Boyd, a graduate of the University of Georgia, Duke University, and Yale University, became the president of West Georgia College in 1961.
+James E. Boyd, became the president of West Georgia College in 1961.
 Boyd is most known for peacefully integrating the campus (without waiting for a court order) in 1963 by inviting a young black woman, Lillian Williams, to attend the college; she would eventually earn two degrees in education and earn the college's highest honor, the Founder's Award, in 1985.

 In May 1964, Boyd invited Robert F. Kennedy to the dedication of the campus chapel as the Kennedy Chapel, as U.S. president John F. Kennedy's death had occurred in November 1963.
 Robert would promote the Civil Rights Act of 1964 which was being debated in the United States Senate.

 Boyd dramatically expanded the college during his tenure in both headcount and academic diversity.
-In sheer numbers, there were 1089 students upon his arrival and 5503 students with his departure.
+In sheer numbers, there were 1089 students upon his arrival and 5503 students upon his departure.
 In 1959, there were two degrees and five programs available; in 1969–70 there were seven degrees and 45 programs.
 There were 94 graduate students in 1961 and 741 in 1969, due to the first master's programs being offered in 1967.

 In 1969 alone, 80 new faculty members were hired, a number larger than the total number of faculty members a decade prior.
 Several new buildings, including but not limited to nine residence halls and five academic buildings, were constructed.
 Policy changes occurred as well: in 1966, the curfew for junior and senior women was abolished, and fraternities and sororities were allowed on campus.
 In 1970, Boyd was named Georgia's first vice chancellor for academic development, effective once his successor was found, which occurred in 1971; it was Emory University and Duke University graduate Ward Pafford.

 Segregation

 Until 1963, the college did not admit African-American students.
 In 1955 and 1956 Jeff Long, a teacher at Carver High School, encouraged students to apply for admission to West Georgia.
 Every senior applied, and every student was denied admission on the basis of their race.
 President Boyd racially integrated the campus in 1963.
-The first Black student was Lillian Williams, a mother or 4 and teacher in the non-integrated Carroll County School System.
+The first Black student was Lillian Williams, a mother of 4 and teacher in the non-integrated Carroll County School System.
 In 2002, President Sethna apologized to the Carver class of 1955.
 A scholarship fund has been started for descendants of the Carver students who were denied admission.
 There is also a scholarship in the name of Lillian Williams, for any mothers who want to start or continue their education.